iexcloud/docs/source/getting-started/getting-started-with-an-example-dataset.md

 Now that you are familiar with creating a dataset from the sample data, you can create datasets using your own data from a [file](../migrating-and-importing-data/loading-data-from-a-file.md) (e.g., from a CSV, JSON, or JSONL file) or from a [URL](../migrating-and-importing-data/loading-data-from-a-url.md).
 You can also add more data to your datasets (click **Ingest data**) in the dataset overview or modify data via the dataset's **Database** page.

 Interested in creating datasets programmatically?
-Checkout [Getting Started with the Datasets API](../interacting-with-your-data/apperate-api-basics.md).
+Check out [Apperate API Basics](../interacting-with-your-data/apperate-api-basics.md).

 Want to learn more about creating and managing datasets?
-Read [Understanding Dataset Schemas](../managing-your-data/defining-schemas/data-model-concepts.md).
+Read [Understanding Datasets](../managing-your-data/understanding-datasets.md).

 Want to get more teammates involved?
 [Add them to your team](../administration/managing-users.md).